 Companies working in the wholesale and distribution sector are increasingly facing serious pressures.

 In many ways, they’re feeling the stress from all sides.
-They’re working within the supply chains of manufacturers with automated technological systems, and at the same time, alongside large retail marketplaces like Amazon and Wal-Mart with their sophisticated logistical systems.
+They’re working within the supply chains of manufacturers with automated systems, and at the same time, alongside large retailers like Amazon and Wal-Mart with their sophisticated logistical systems.

 However, wholesalers and distributors need not worry.
 There are tools and tactics you can use to stay innovative and keep up with the pack.
 The key is to stay focused on what your customers are doing, then give them what they need.

 In fact, Deloitte’s research paper — Wholesale Distribution Disrupted — identifies some key innovative practices that are keeping the distribution industry healthy and competitive.
-Here’s a summary of the paper’s top-level trends for wholesale and distribution.
+Here’s a summary of the innovation distribution and manufacturing businesses are driving forward.

 Some parts of the distribution industry are lagging behind the automation curve.
-When it comes to record-keeping, for example, industries ranging from medicine to online shopping are moving ahead quickly with digital solutions.
+When it comes to record-keeping, for example, industries from medicine to e-commerce are moving ahead quickly with digital solutions.
 Yet many people in the distribution industry are still working in an era where all shipping requires a paper trail.
 It’s an antiquated system that costs valuable time and efficiency.

 The time is right to digitize those processes.
 A 2018 Harvard Business Review study surveyed 250 executives and found that three-quarters of them believe artificial intelligence will substantially transform their companies within three years.